Kražiai massacre: Massacre

 Governor of Kaunas Nikolay Klingenberg personally arrived to the town in the late evening of 21 November.
 He was met by Lithuanians holding up two large portraits of Tsar Alexander III of Russia and his wife Maria Feodorovna to showcase their loyalty to the Tsar and pleading him to wait for the Tsar to respond to their latest petition.
 Klingenberg brought about 70 policemen and ordered them to remove the residents (about 300–400 people) from the church.
 Lithuanians resisted and overpowered the police.
-Chief of the Raseiniai Uyezd was beaten and almost hanged, but freed by the Russian policemen, while Klingenberg barricaded himself in a church balcony.
+Chief of the Raseiniai Uyezd was beaten and almost hanged, but freed by the Russian policemen, while Klingenberg barricaded himself in a church choir balcony.

 The scuffle continued through the night.
 Lithuanians attempted to negotiate with Klingenberg and force him to write a protocol admitting his wrongdoings.
 As prearranged, about 300 Cossacks from the 3rd Don Cossack Regiment arrived to the town early next morning.
 They easily overpowered Lithuanians armed with sticks, flails, and stones.
 The Cossacks aimed their blows to the head and face as those wounds would be easily spotted later and would help searching for those who managed to escape.
 The Cossacks freed Klingenberg who ordered the town surrounded and every Catholic, regardless of age or sex, arrested.
 The arrested men were flogged with nagaikas.
 Lithuanian sources published 16 names of flogged men, but claimed that they numbered 69.
 Using the excuse of searching for escaped church defenders, the Cossacks were allowed to plunder the town and surrounding villages for two weeks.
 They raped women – a source from 1933 counted 24 women, including two pregnant women and a 12-year old gang raped by eight Cossacks.
 Dozens were injured.
 Nine people died due to beatings and other injuries.
 There were rumors of people drowning in the nearby Kražantė river.
 The Cossacks confiscated 225 sticks and flails.

+The deceased were buried immediately, thrown into a pit meant for slaking lime at the local cemetery.
+The priests were forbidden from recording the names of the victims and performing funeral rites, including sprinkling the ground with holy water.